Lulzim Basha: Mayor of Tirana (2011–2015)

-In 2011 Basha was the governing party's candidate for the post of Mayor of Tirana.
+In 2011, Basha was the governing party's candidate for the post of mayor of Tirana.
 He defeated the leader of the Socialist opposition, Edi Rama, by a very narrow margin (only 81 votes after the recount) in a hotly contested election.

 During his term as mayor, Basha vowed to lead big reforms in his first hundred days in office, while promising to make the municipality more accessible to citizens and free of political conflicts.

 His main focus was the development of the new strategic urban plan, to increase investments and employment and solve the traffic problems in the city centre.

 A draft was presented in May 2012 and it was considered as very important for the future economic development of the city.
-It was one of the first successes of Basha as Mayor of Tirana, but the plan was opposed by the opposition.
+It was one of the first successes of Basha as mayor of Tirana, but the plan was opposed by the opposition.

 The new Urban Development Plan proposed a number of measures, primarily with a focus on the road network and, to a smaller degree, on sustainable modes of transport.

-A tramway system in addition to the bus system was proposed and the plan also included the building of a new Boulevard in the northern part of the city and the rehabilitation of the Lanë.
+A tramway system in addition to the bus system was proposed and the plan also included the building of a new boulevard in the northern part of the city and the rehabilitation of the Lanë.

 The earlier plan for the Skanderbeg Square was scrapped and a new one introduced.
 The use of the square by all motor vehicles will be restored through the construction of a narrower road segment around the center of the square including bicycle lanes.
 The existing green field south of Skanderbeg's statue was extended northward for a few hundred meters, while trees were planted in most places.

 In May 2013 the City Hall launched an international tender for the construction of the capital's new northern boulevard, with a length of 1.8 km.
 The project was expected to be finished before Basha's first mandate as mayor, but after the 2013 parliamentary election, the new Rama Government cut off most of the funds.

-Basha didn't run for a 2nd mandate in the 2015 local elections, which were won by the Socialist Party candidate Erion Veliaj.
+Basha did not run for a second mandate in the 2015 local elections, which were won by the Socialist Party candidate Erion Veliaj.